balotofi/toweringheights-frontend/README.md

 ## About Project 🚀

-THS website was developed with the following libaries and frameworks
+THS website was mainly developed with the following libaries and frameworks

 <ul>
   <li>Next.js</li>